markjnkim/es_mod/01-html/content/step-2-header-footer.md

 }
 ```

-What we've done here is select all `a` tags inside of `header`, so both the one in the `h1` and the ones in the `nav`.
+What we've done here is select all `a` tags inside of `header`, including the one in the `h1` and the ones in the `nav`.
 We used a new property here as well:

 - **text-decoration**: This is a style to apply `underline`, `strikethrough`, or `overline` styles to the text.
 By default, the value is `none`, so it's usually not something we have to explicitely tell it NOT to do.
 With `a` tags, however, the browser applies both a blue color and an underline, so we need to go and override those styles and make them our own.